sheepla/fzwiki/README.md

 ### Binary

-You can download executable binary from the release page.
+You can download executable binaries from the release page.

 > [Latest Release](https://github.com/sheepla/fzwiki/releases/latest)